I’ve been seeing a number of emails lately discussing various versions of failure.

-The problem, as I see it, with encouraging failure, while the real message is intended to encourage taking action without fear, see what happens, learn from it, and keep going, is setting one’s goal / intention / expectation as “failure.”
+The problem, as I see it, with encouraging failure, while the real message is intended to encourage taking action without fear, see what happens, learn from it and keep going, is still setting one’s goal / intention / expectation as “failure.”

-Fail fast…, yeah, I get it: Do something, do it one the cheap, get it over with, learn something, iterate(?) and move on…
+Fail fast… Yeah, I get it: Do something, do it on the cheap, get it over with, learn something, iterate(?) and keep going…

 (See my post, “Don’t Read this!
 The Trouble with Negatives”)

 Perhaps a gentler term for failure in this context would simply be to “experiment” or “test.”
-Same end result, but with out invoking, “failure.”
+The same end result, but without invoking, “failure.”
 Maybe it’s just me, but a failure conjures up a vision of a smoking crater where my failed project just crashed and burned.
 With that visual, quitting comes to mind!
 Just make up an excuse, find someone or something to blame, stick my tail between my legs, and go home.

 However, many successful people will tell you the number one rule for success is perseverance!
 Failure is quitting.

 An experiment or test, on the other hand, can be perceived as much less daunting.
 Much of success or failure in life has to do with perspective – how you look at things.
-When I’m testing or experimenting, I’m taking baby steps, investing as little money as possible, tracking results and iterating.
-Thomas Edison did that 1,100+ times to create a working light bulb.
+When I’m testing or experimenting, I’m taking baby steps, investing as little money as possible, tracking results, and iterating.
+Thomas Edison did that 1,000+ times to create a working light bulb.

 ~ Chinese proverb